Tantalor93/dnspyre/README.md

       --probability=1          Each hostname from file will be used with provided probability in %.
 Value 1 and above means that each hostname from file will be used by each concurrent benchmark goroutine.
 Useful for randomizing queries accross benchmark goroutines.
       --edns0=0                Enable EDNS0 with specified size.
+      --ednsopt=""             code[:value], Specify EDNS option with code point code and optionally payload of value as a hexadecimal string. code must be arbitrary numeric value.
       --tcp                    Use TCP fot DNS requests.
       --write=1s               DNS write timeout.
       --read=4s                DNS read timeout.